 Further Information: The technology is based on Fischer – Tropsch synthesis, which is also used for Coal-to-Liquids processing.
 The Liquids produced may cover the whole range of petroleum liquids from jet fuel to wax.
 The key to the technology is the use of super-active catalysts with micro-channel reactors, which intensify chemical reactions and make viable the production of synthetic oil on a smaller scale.
 This in turn enables the use of more mobile, modular plants that can be deployed cost effectively in remote locations and on smaller projects than is possible with competing systems using conventional technology.

 The company has taken the technology from the research bench to a pilot plant in Ohio.
-The first commercial operation is expected to be the ENVIA project in Oklahoma City, processing landfill and natural gas.
-This is a joint venture with Waste Management , NRG and Ventech Engineers.
-It started producing liquids on a commercial scale in June 2017.
+The first commercial operation was the ENVIA project in Oklahoma City, processing landfill and natural gas in a joint venture with Waste Management , NRG and Ventech Engineers.
+The plant started producing liquids on a commercial scale in June 2017 but had to be shut down in mid 2018 because of a gas leak (not to do with the core technology).
+The focus has since moved to projects converting biofuels to jet and other fuels.